joonasjouttijarvi/linescope/README.md

 ### Installation

-1. Clone or download the repository.

-Save the script to your Neovim configuration directory, typically located at ~/.config/nvim/lua/statusline.lua.
+1. Install plugin with package manager (lazy etc..)

-2. Add to your or init.lua file.
+2. Add to your config

    ```lua
    require('statusline')